antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 clinical data sets coupled to a wide variety of clickable bioinformatics tools.
 Without any coding you will gain hands-on research experience with colorectal cancer omics data and bioinformatics tools.

-The <button class="course_permalink">grey buttons</button> in this course will bring you to the R2 platform, often with pre-set settings such that you can pick up an analysis easily.
-The <button class="course googleform">green buttons</button> in this document will open up a Google form, one per section, with which you can submit your answers.
+[//]: # (The <button class="course_permalink">grey buttons</button> in this course will bring you to the R2 platform, often with pre-set settings such that you can pick up an analysis easily.)

+[//]: # (The <button class="course googleform">green buttons</button> in this document will open up a Google form, one per section, with which you can submit your answers.)
+The <button class="course googleform">green buttons</button> in this document will open up a Google form, one per section, with which you can submit answers.

 We would like to ask you to fill in the evaluation form about this R2 course during or at the end of the course.
 To open the form, click the button below: